-The Waltham Forest Citizens' Assembly will bring together 45 people representing the diversity of the Waltham Forest community to look at the issue of hate incidents in the borough.
+The Waltham Forest Citizens' Assembly brought together 45 people representing the diversity of the Waltham Forest community during February and March 2020 to look at the issue of hate incidents in the borough.

-The aim is to try and find ideas for ending hate incidents and making the borough equally safe and welcoming for everyone.
-Assembly members are being asked to respond to the following citizens' assembly question:
+The citizens' assembly aimed to find ideas for ending hate incidents and making the borough of Waltham Forest equally safe and welcoming for everyone.
+Assembly members were asked to respond to the following citizens' assembly question:

 Waltham Forest is a diverse and vibrant borough, however hate incidents are on the rise across London.
 How can we work together to stop hate and ensure everyone can feel equally welcome and safe in our Borough?

-The recommendations that the citizens' assembly comes up with will be presented to the council and its partners in June.
+The recommendations of the citizens' assembly are currently being written up into an assembly report, which will be presented to the council and its partners in June.
 They will then use those recommendations to help find ways to address the problem of hate incidents.
 The members of the Assembly will be involved and updated as they try to do this.